Drug liberalization: Drug decriminalization

 Drug decriminalization calls for reduced or eliminated control or penalties compared to existing laws.
 There are proponents of drug decriminalization that support a system whereby those who use and possess drugs for personal use are not penalized.
 While others support the use of fines or other punishments to replace prison terms, and often propose systems whereby illegal drug users who are caught would be fined, but would not receive a permanent criminal record as a result.
 A central feature of drug decriminalization is the concept of harm reduction.
 Drug decriminalization is in some ways an intermediate between prohibition and legalization, and has been criticized by Peter Lilley as being "the worst of both worlds", in that drug sales would still be illegal, thus perpetuating the problems associated with leaving production and distribution of drugs to the criminal underworld, while also failing to discourage illegal drug use by removing the criminal penalties that might otherwise cause some people to choose not to use drugs.

-In 2001, Portugal began treating use and possession of small quantities of drugs as a public health issue.
-Rather than incarcerating those in possession, they are referred to a treatment program by a regional panel composed of social workers, medical professionals, and drug experts.
-This also decreases the amount of money the government spends fighting a war on drugs and money spent keeping drug users incarcerated.
-HIV infection rates also have dropped from 104.2 new cases per million in 2000 to 4.2 cases per million in 2015.
-Anyone caught with any type of drug in Portugal, if it is for personal consumption, will not be imprisoned.
-Portugal is the first country that has decriminalized the possession of small amounts of drugs, to positive results.
+In 2001, Portugal began viewing use and possession of small quantities of drugs as a public health issue rather than a criminal offence.
+Drug users are referred to a treatment program by a regional panel composed of social workers, medical and legal professionals.

+This approach decreases the economic costs of prosecution and the penal system.
+HIV infection rates dropped from 100 new cases per million in 2000 to 4 cases per million in 2015.
+Portugal is the first country that has decriminalized the possession of small amounts of any drug, to positive results.

 As noted by the EMCDDA, across Europe in the last decades, there has been a movement toward "an approach that distinguishes between the drug trafficker, who is viewed as a criminal, and the drug user, who is seen more as a sick person who is in need of treatment" (EMCDDA 2008, 22).
 "A number of Latin American countries have similarly moved to reduce the penalties associated with drug use and personal possession" (Laqueur, 2015, p.
 748).
 Mexico City has decriminalized certain drugs and Greece has just announced that it is going to do so.
 Spain has also followed the Portugal model.
 Italy recently followed suit, after waiting 10 years to see the result of the Portugal model, which Portugal deemed a success.
 In May 2014, the Criminal Chamber of the Italian Supreme Court upheld a previous decision in 2013 by Italy's Constitutional Court, to reduce the penalties for the convictions for sale of soft drugs.
 Some other countries have virtual decriminalization for marijuana only, including in three U.S. states, such as Colorado, Washington, and Oregon, the Australian State of South Australia, and across the Netherlands, where there are legal marijuana cafes.
 In the Netherlands these cafes are called "coffeeshops".

+A scoping review of 55 original studies and review articles on the effects of cannabis decriminalization found 2025 that a majority showed no or mixed mental health outcomes in North America with a prevalence of negative outcomes in the remaining papers.